SherryChen0114/linkedin-project/README.md

 ![ Average Salary for Different States ](./results/avg_salary_by_state.jpg)

-#### Work Arrangement
+### Work Arrangement

-We also analyzed whether work arrangements affected salary levels.
+We also analyzed whether work arrangements affected salary levels, focusing on the three main types of arrangements: on-site, remote, and hybrid.
 The results suggested that on-site jobs had the lowest average salary at $91,970.53.
-In contrast, remote and hybrid arrangements showed higher average salaries, with remote jobs averaging $96,039.93 and hybrid jobs averaging $96,368.86.
-This difference was likely due to companies having lower office-related costs for remote and hybrid jobs.
+In contrast, remote and hybrid work arrangements showed higher average salaries, with remote jobs averaging $96,039.93 and hybrid jobs averaging $96,368.86.
+This difference could be attributed to several factors.
+For remote jobs, companies often save on costs related to maintaining office spaces, utilities, and supplies.
+These savings might enable them to offer more competitive salaries to attract and retain top talent.

 <div align="center">